oslocyclotronlab/OCL_GEANT4/README.md

    At end of event, the value accumulated in EventAction is added in Run and summed over the whole run (see EventAction::EndOfevent()).

-   The histograms are exported as root files to the data folder.
+   The ntuples are exported as a tree to root files to the data folder.
    To ensure that this works, one has to have a data folder on the same level as the build folder!
-Currently one has to re- name the file after each run to save the results.
+Currently one has to rename the file after each run to save the results.

    ///////////////////////////////////////////